Examples of trolling lures for striped bass fishing are shown below.

 By itself the Swim Shad will not go deep, but with the heavy Mojo lure added it will go deep.
-You can catch bass on both the swim shad and Mojo lure.
+You can catch bass on both the Swim Shad and the Mojo Lure.

 The Mojo Lure is a heavy bucktail with the hairs tied forward so that they flare out when trolled.
 These are large bucktails - 8, 12, 16, 24 and even 32 ounces.
 Use a weight that will get your rig down near the bottom.

 Don't lose lt.
 Heavy bucktails are costly.

 A Maja Magic Mojo uses a Tony Maja Bunker Spoon for the trolled lure, rather than a Swim Shad.